‘You’re a really kind man’ - mystery stranger thanked by Norwich nurses after paying for group’s Christmas meal

 But after one man's 'uplifting' generosity in paying for their Christmas meal, a group of Norwich nurses are now hoping to express their gratitude to him.

-One of the nurses said: 'We were sat finishing our food and drinks and just chatting.
+Mrs Knights, 30, from Norwich, said: 'We were sat finishing our food and drinks and just chatting.

 You may also want to watch:

 'This man who was sat at the bar asked what we did, and when we said we were nurses he offered to get us a drink.